abdurrozaqf/Wisata-App/README.md

 - **Modern Stack**: Built with React.js, a powerful framework, Tailwind CSS for responsive and elegant styling.
 - **Responsive Design**: Ensure a seamless experience across various devices and screen sizes.
 - **Huge selections of hotels**: We partner with various hotel chains all across the world.
-- **Various payment options**: Be flexible with choices of payment.
-Use eWallet, Credit Card, QRIS, Bank Transfer, or Pay Later.

 ## ⚙️ Tech Stack